 Which ensemble should I choose?

-Calvin has eight different student ensembles: two concert bands, a symphony orchestra and five choirs.
+Calvin has nine different student ensembles: two concert bands, jazz band, a symphony orchestra, and five choirs.
 Please check out the Ensembles webpage for more information about participation in each of these groups.

 Can I participate in more than one ensemble?